-Such offences are triable either way.
-This means it can be tried by magistrates or crown court.
-An automatic endorsement of a minimum 12 month ban may apply; with a re-test if a defendant wishes to obtaining a new one.
+Such offences are triable in either way.
+This means it can be tried by Magistrates or Crown Court.
+An automatic endorsement of a minimum 12 month ban may apply, with a re-test if a defendant wishes to obtain a new license.
 A court may also order a community order, fine or custodial sentence as punishment.

-As with dangerous driving the defendant’s driving standard must again fall below that of a competent and careful driver.
-However, the manner in which the driver has driven will be considered less serious than dangerous driving.
+As with dangerous driving, the defendant’s driving standard must fall below that of a competent and careful driver.
+However, this offence is considered to be less serious than dangerous driving.
 Examples of careless driving are: